DarshanMathpal/Python-Capstone-Project/README.md

-# Capstone Project - Introduction to Computer Programming
+# Python Data Analysis Basics Project

 ## Overview
 This is a comprehensive **Capstone Project** for **Introduction to Computer Programming**.
 The project demonstrates fundamental programming concepts, problem-solving strategies, and practical coding applications.